 Although older wired home security systems access settings and functions via the control panel or a remote, some of the newer ones follow suit on the wireless systems and allow control from an app.

 The security systems allow remote access to the control panel over WiFi or via cellular technology so that security functions can be set and checked.
 Certain control panels integrate with home automation systems and also allow remote access to functions such as thermostat control, lighting, and locks.
 The best home camera systems and top video doorbells are now mostly wireless, which is pretty neat!

 Security And Hacking

-Some wireless systems may be susceptible to hacking and signal jammers which prevent your alarm from triggering to alert a break in.
+Some wireless systems may be susceptible to hacking and signal jammers which prevent your alarm from triggering to alert a break-in.
 Research the system to check their vulnerabilities prior to purchase.

 Each type of home security system has its pros and cons.
 Ultimately, the best one for you will depend on the requirements you have and the features you want in your home security system.